PI-Portal/pi_portal/markdown/INSTALLATION.md

    apt install ./pi-portal_x.x.x-[architecture]_[distribution].deb
    ```

-6. Create a configuration file based on your Slack Bot and GPIOs.
+6. Create a configuration file based on your PaaS accounts and GPIOs.
 7. Find your [timezone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-This may already be configured on your system, check the value of the TZ environment variable.
+This may already be configured on your system: check the value of the TZ environment variable.
 8. Install your configuration file:

    ```shell